floesche/FlyFlix/README.md

 If you want to run the client on another device than your FlyFlix server, for example a tablet, a smartphone, or another computer, you will need to find out the IP address of the FlyFlix server.
 You can find your current IP by running the terminal command `ip addr` (Linux and Mac) or `ipconfig` (Windows).

+A resource to read more about the Client-Server model is <https://en.wikipedia.org/wiki/Client%E2%80%93server_model>.

 ## Architecture